niteshthemerndeveloper/100-days-of-mern-mastery/README.md

 ```

-Every `package.json` file should have following important details:
+Every `package.json` file should have the following important details:

 - `name` - What is the name of the project?